apiato/apiato/docs/_docs/C.features/tests-helpers.md

 $user = $this->getTestingUser();

 $user = $this->getTestingUser([
     'email'    => 'hello@mail.dev',
     'name'     => 'Hello',
     'password' => 'secret',
 ]);

 ```

-> Later all the test helper functions will be added to the docs, meanwhile to see all the available functions please check all the public functions in those traits `app/Ship/Features/Tests/*`.
+> **NOTE:** Later all the test helper functions will be documented, meanwhile to see all the available functions please check all the public functions in those traits `app/Ship/Features/Tests/*`.

 ## Misc